Red5d/Linux-on-Chuwi-HiBook-Pro/README.md

 Things that don't work out-of-the-box:
 * Touchscreen - working with the method below
 * Bluetooth - In progress...
 Testing some drivers.
-* Audio - Headphone jack and built-in microphone work after blacklisting the blacklist snd_hdmi_lpe_audio module.
+* Audio - Headphone jack and built-in microphone work after blacklisting the snd_hdmi_lpe_audio module.
 * Cameras - TBD

 The accelerometer that controls screen rotation partially works.
 In landscape orientation, it flips the screen upside down.
 Portrait mode is rotated correctly though.
 As a workaround for landscape, hold the screen with the top edge facing the floor so it rotates "correctly", then click the rotation lock button from the upper-right dropdown menu and you can bring it right-side up again and it will stay that way.